zulip/zulip-mobile/docs/howto/editor.md

 ### Useful extensions for VS Code

-Install these three extensions, which support important aspects of our codebase.
+Install the following extensions, which support important aspects of our codebase.
 Each extension page has install instructions at the top.

 * [React Native